kammmran/qspr-il-density-refractive-index/README.md

 `--temp_col TEMP_COL`
 Name of the temperature column.
 Default: `Temperature`.
-If not indicated, it will take 298.15 K as a deafult value.
+If not indicated, it will take 298.15 K as a default value.

 `--model_dir MODEL_DIR`
 Directory containing the trained ensemble model and metadata.